 Construction is now under way to convert the former headquarters of the Myanmar Railway Company, a red-brick building dating back to 1954, into The Peninsula Yangon.
 It is estimated to open in 2021 amid a modern mixed-use complex.

 But there are plenty of preservation projects not centred around luxury hotels.
 One of the most closely watched projects is the Secretariat Building revamp.
 This ochre red colonial building was purpose-built for the administrative seat of British Burma.
 It’s infamous for the 1947 assassination of General Aung San – the father of current leader Aung San Suu Kyi – who led the movement for independence from British rule.
 For decades, this building was only opened to the public on the day commemorating his death.

-The Secretariat building is now under restoration.
-When it reopens, it will house a museum and commercial spaces.
+The Secretariat was extensively renovated in 2020 and will house a museum and commercial spaces.
 Another landmark building gaining new life is the former Tourism Burma Building, with its unique towers and prime location opposite Sule Pagoda.
 Turquoise Mountain, the charity under Prince Charles, is overseeing the restoration.
 The plan is to convert the building to include an urban planning centre containing a scale model of Yangon, a cafe, an exhibition space and a public roof garden.

-For groups that have been advocating for protection of heritage buildings in Yangon, such as the Yangon Heritage Trust, it’s been a rewarding experience to see dilapidated buildings restored to their former glory.
+For groups that have been advocating for protection of Mynamar’s colonial heritage buildings, such as the Yangon Heritage Trust, it’s been a rewarding experience to see dilapidated buildings restored to their former glory.
 ‘In 30 years Yangon will be a really exciting place,’ says Mann.
 ‘Businesses will want to set up here because it is the last city in Southeast Asia to have the chance to be preserved instead of just rocketing ahead with modernisation.’